ray-project/ray/doc/source/ray-core/patterns/limit-tasks.rst

 You have a worker actor that process tasks at a rate of X tasks per second and you want to submit tasks to it at a rate lower than X to avoid OOM.

-Ray Serve uses this pattern to limit the number of in-flight queries for each worker.
+For example, Ray Serve uses this pattern to limit the number of in-flight queries for each worker.

 .. figure:: ../images/limit-tasks.svg